Hawaii Marigold

-Once you have these varieties in your garden you can easily save seed for the next planting.
-Seeds can be planted any time of year in Hawai’i.
+Hawai'i Marigolds are easy to grow and once you have these varieties in your garden, you can easily save seed for the next planting.
+Seeds can be planted any time of year in Hawai'i.
 A MUST for any home garden.

 Cultivation: